JeffereyAEL/JeffereyAEL/README.md

-Hello, my name is Jefferey, a recent college graduate with a BS in Video Game Design and Engineering.
+Hello, my name is Jefferey, a college graduate with a BS in Video Game Design and Engineering.
 My programming interests are engine architecture, shader development, and parallel processing systems.
 I'd like to apologize to all businesses I'm currently applying to for not finishing my online portfolio/Website yet.